 One thing to keep in mind: Different peppers have different levels of heat.
 So, if you want a good flavor match, try to use a pepper that’s similar in heat to a cayenne.
 If all you have is really hot dried peppers, don’t sweat it.
 Just use fewer pepper flakes in your recipe to compensate for the difference.

 When working with hot peppers, it's smart to wear gloves.
 The capsaicin that's responsible for giving peppers their heat can be irritating if you get it on your skin or in your eyes.

 Good Substitute: Ground Cayenne Pepper

 Since ground cayenne pepper is made from the same pepper as crushed red pepper flakes, it also makes a good substitute.
 Use 1/2 to 3/4 as much ground cayenne to achieve the same level of heat.
-I recommend starting with the smaller amount and adjusting up for taste.
+We recommend starting with a smaller amount and adjusting up for taste.
 It's easier to add heat than it is to take it away.

 Still Good: Chili Powder

 If you don’t have dried peppers or ground cayenne pepper in your pantry, use chili powder.
 It isn’t nearly as hot, but if you double the quantity called for, it’ll get the job done.

 If you don't have any of these other things on hand, just grab a bottle of hot sauce from your pantry, and add a few splashes to your recipe.
 Since the heat level of hot sauce can vary widely, it's best to start with a small amount; give the dish a quick taste, and then add more as needed.